 Dress as if it were a face-to-face interview

 Just because you may be having this interview from home doesn’t mean that formal wear is not required.
 The interviewer may well be in the company office and will expect you to dress as if you were too.

 Know the software you will need

 There is a variety of software that you could be asked to use for a video interview.
 Zoom, Microsoft Teams and Google Meetings are just a few of these.
 If you have to download an app, make sure that you do this well in advance of your interview.
 Before any video interview you should also test your webcam, speaker and microphone to ensure they are working.

 For video interviews, the location is crucial.
 You should choose a well-lit place where you will not be interrupted.
 If there are other people in your home, remind them of the duration of the meeting and your need to not be disturbed.
 You also do not want an interviewer to be distracted by items behind or around you.
 Ideally, your background and surroundings should be as uncluttered as possible.

 It is very important that the webcam is level with your eyeline.
 You can achieve this with a laptop by using a stand or even a stack of books.
 You also don’t want to sit too near or too far away.
 You should be able to see your head and shoulders on the camera while leaving some empty space at the top and sides of the screen.

 It is preferable to use a laptop or desktop computer when conducting your interview.
 If you must use your phone, put it on a tripod to ensure it is stable and at the right height.

 Charge your device

-If you are using a laptop or tablet, ensure that it is fully charged before you begin.
+If you are using a laptop, ensure that it is fully charged before you begin.
 You do not want to be trying to find your charger during the interview.